dbabbs/xyz-hls/index.md

 - via the [HERE Command Line Interface](https://www.here.xyz/cli/) (CLI)

 I prefer the CLI because of its ease of use.
 To install the CLI, run the command:

 ```
 npm install -g @here/cli
 ```

+(At anytime if you get lost during CLI installation, feel free to visit the [XYZ CLI tutorial](https://codelabs.here.xyz/tutorial/02-using-the-here-cli#0).)

 Next, configure your credentials by running:
 ```
 here configure set